Suveshtr/ContentAndComments/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Front-end

+Information about the API server and how to use it can be found in its [README file](frontend/README.md).